What to think about when booking an interpreter

 Which languages do you need?

 Are you going abroad and require an interpreter to go with you?
 Or, are you booking an interpreter to help your foreign delegates who are coming over for a meeting or conference?
-Whatever the situation, and although it may seem obvious, you need to make sure to request the correct language and dialect.
+Whatever the situation, although it may seem obvious, you need to make sure to request the correct language and dialect.

 Which type of interpreting assignment is it?